lacodix/laravel-model-filter/docs/basic-usage/sort.md

 ```

 in this example it will NOT sort by created_at but only by title.
-Default sorting will only be applied if not manual sorting is given.
+Default sorting will only be applied if no manual sorting is given.

 ### Security